Shea Properties: History

-Acquisitions
+Operations and acquisitions

-In 1997, Shea Properties acquired the California-based Mission Viejo Company which included 900 acres of land in Mission Viejo, Aliso Viejo, and Rancho Santa Margarita areas of Orange County and more than 22,000 acres of land in Highlands Ranch, Colorado.
+In 1997, J.F.
+Shea Co. acquired the Mission Viejo Company from Philip Morris Companies.
+The purchase included about 900 acres in the Mission Viejo, Aliso Viejo and Rancho Santa Margarita areas of Orange County and more than 22,000 acres at Highlands Ranch, Colorado.

 In 2006, Shea Properties purchased of the Denver Technological Center and Meridian International Business Center.
 Currently, the company operates in Northern and South Southern California, Colorado and Washington.